rust-lang/rfcs/text/0000-hidden-impls.md

 if a visibility modifier is specified before the trait in `#[derive(..)]`, then it will also be specified on the generated `impl`.

++ The generated code by a custom derive macro `#[derive(vis?
+Trait)]`, including any other macro invocations in that macro as well as the transitive closure of macro invocations in those is here referred to as "the expansion".

+  When the compiler executes a custom derive macro `#[derive(vis?
+Trait)]`, if then a visibility modifier was specified on `vis?
+Trait`, then the visibility of everything (which can have a visibility modifier) in "the expansion" will be clamped to `vis` such that there is nothing which is more visible than `vis` in "the expansion".

 ### On `#[structural_match]`

 + The `#[structural_match]` attribute will be changed to optionally permit